bioinfo2019/qual-recal/README.md

 https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm

-Bowtie2 is used as theread mapper, and Samtool version 1.9 needs to be installed as well.
+Bowtie2 is used as the read mapper, and Samtools version 1.9 needs to be installed as well.

 **Data**